-A jury last month returned a of $19.8 million against Southern Gas Co.
+A jury last month returned a verdict of $19.8 million against Southern California Gas Co.
 (SoCal Gas).
-The was in a personal injury action brought by a man who suffered severe burns and brain injuries after his rental home exploded as a result of SoCal Gas’ negligence.
+The verdict was in a personal injury action brought by a man who suffered severe burns and brain injuries after his rental home exploded as a result of SoCal Gas’ negligence.
 The jury found that SoCal Gas was negligent and that its negligence was a substantial factor in causing harm to the 24 year old Plaintiff.
 A SoCal Gas employee activated an illegally uncapped gas line running into the Plaintiff’s home.
 His room filled up with natural gas and exploded into flames when he tried to light a cigarette.

 The Plaintiff continues to suffer from painful and life-altering injuries brought on by the “extremely traumatic event.”
-The jury verdict was said to be the largest jury verdict in history against SoCal Gas.
+The jury verdict was said to be the largest personal injury jury verdict in history against SoCal Gas.
 It included about $17 million for past and future pain and suffering, $2 million for past and future medical expenses and $657,100 for past and future loss of earnings.

 In 2011, a former SoCal Gas employee named Simon Youde opened a gas valve that activated a gas line running to the back house where Diao was sleeping.
 Youde left the property without ensuring it was leak-free, ultimately leading to the explosion, according to the Plaintiff’s counsel.